appliedinnovationcorp/nexus-v3/README.md

 - `react-native-enhancement/` - **NEW** Enterprise React Native enhancement with CodePush, push notifications, and offline-first architecture
 - `advanced-tooling/` - **NEW** Enterprise advanced tooling with Storybook, visual testing, and automated workflows
 - `development-environment/` - **NEW** Enterprise development environment with dev containers, HMR, and advanced debugging
+- `data-pipeline/` - **NEW** Enterprise data pipeline with event streaming, data warehouse, ETL, and real-time analytics
+- `global-reach/` - **NEW** Enterprise global reach with i18n, currency localization, timezone handling, and RTL support

 ## 🛠 Tech Stack